samisnunu/GISCorps-DHN-Burundi/README.md

-# GISCorps-DHN-Burundi
+GISCorps DHN Burundi
-Import Health Facilities and Schools into OSM for the UN OCHA mission in Burundi
+Import Health Facilities and Schools into OpenStreetMap (OSM) for the UN OCHA mission in Burundi